emmercm/www/src/blog/_amortize-your-learning.md.md

 Don't you wish that past you had left bread crumbs for future you?
 Your archaeology will likely take less time your second time, but it will still be costly.
 Spending even ten minutes to have written some documentation could have saved you days of frustration.
 Be selfish, leave future you some bread crumbs today!

-Here are some example ho
+Here are some example how-to topics:

+- How-to run your service or its tests locally (it might not be straight-forward)

 ## Audience two: your organization

 ## Audience three: the public
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwNDExNzQ4OCwtMTEyOTExODM0OCwtNz
+eyJoaXN0b3J5IjpbMjEwNzU0NDUyMCwtMTEyOTExODM0OCwtNz
 A3NzA2MjM2LDM0OTcwNDQyMCwtMTUyNjk1Nzk3NF19
 -->